ietf/id-guidelines/README.md

 - [ ] Verify that the most appropriate IPR boilerplate for the I-D is indicated.

-Any Internet-Draft submitted that does not select on of the required IPR boilerplate statements will be rejected.
+Any Internet-Draft submitted that does not select one of the required IPR boilerplate statements will be rejected.
 The IETF Secretariat cannot add a selection for the author.